-Columns (1) and (2) in table 1 present unweighted and re-weighted sample statistics.
-We select the weights to match the Current Population Survey (CPS) distribution of persons unemployed less than five weeks in cells defined by the cross product of two age groups (less than 45 years, or not), two education groups (four-year college degree, or not), and sex.
+(less than 45 years, or not), two education groups (four-year college degree, or not), and sex.
 Column (3) reports corresponding CPS statistics for the period from June 2018 to February 2019, which spans our Entry Survey period plus three months on either side.
-Relative to newly unemployed persons in the CPS, our sample is older, more educated, and tilted to manufacturing.
-At least in part, these patterns reflect UI eligibility requirements and higher unionization rates in manufacturing, given union efforts to raise UI take-up rates (Blank and Card, 1991).
+Relative to newly unemployed job losers in the CPS, our sample is older, more educated, and tilted to manufacturing.
+At least in part, these patterns reflect UI eligibility requirements and higher unionization in manufacturing, plus union efforts to raise UI take-up rates (Blank and Card, 1991).
 Relative to the CPS, our sample also tilts toward women, a common survey response pattern (Curtin, Presser and Singer, 2000).
 We focus on unweighted results below, but our main findings also hold when we re-weight to match the CPS, as discussed in appendix B.

 The median tenure of lost jobs in the Entry Survey sample is 1.8 years, as compared to a median job tenure of 4.5 years for ongoing employment spells in the CPS.
-More broadly, the tenure distribution of the lost jobs covered by our Entry Survey is highly left shifted relative to the tenure distribution in ongoing employment spells (Appendix Table 2).
-This pattern is to be expected because separation rates fall with tenure, but it should be kept in mind when thinking about the character of our sample.
-Appendix Figure 1 presents the full job tenure distribution for respondents to the Entry Survey.
+More broadly, the tenure distribution of the lost jobs covered by our Entry Survey is highly left shifted relative to the tenure distribution in ongoing employment spells (Table A2).
+This pattern is to be expected because separation rates fall with job tenure, but it should be kept in mind when thinking about the character of our sample.
+Figure A1 presents the full job tenure distribution for respondents to the Entry Survey.